Kennedy Half Dollar Key Date Values Guide (DDO Errors, Matte, Proof Coins)

 1964 Accented Hair Proof

 This variety features extra hair detail above President Kennedy’s ear and was part of the initial proof strikes before a design modification.
-Its limited production makes it scarce and valued among collectors.
+Its limited production makes it scarce and is worth up to $1,500 in top condition.

 Close up showing the Accented Hair Detail of a 1964 Kennedy Proof Half Dollar